Ad Spend strategies on Amazon – Selecting the right tactic

 About the author

-Vukašin is a Senior PPC Specialist at Sellers Alley.
-Experienced in PPC and inbound marketing.
+Vukašin is a Data Analyst at Sellers Alley.
+Experienced in Amazon PPC and inbound marketing.
 Over 4 years in digital advertising.
 Very familiar with all relevant digital tools for advertising.
 DIMAQ certified.
 Amazon PPC passionate.

 How to Choose Your Targeting Audience on TikTok

 Advertising on TikTok is an excellent way to get closer to your audience and present your brand in creative and innovative ways.
 Due ...